ANT CONTROL

 HOW TO DETECT ANTS

-Signs of an ant issue may include:
+Signs of an ant infestation include:

 HOW TO PREVENT ANTS

-• Keep garbage cans clean
+• Keep a clean kitchen

-HOW TO TREAT FOR ANTS
+HOW WE TREAT FOR ANTS

 Ants are the number one pest control issue and can prove virtually impossible for home and business owners to solve on their own.
 Ending an ant infestation typically requires proper ant identification, locating and destroying the nest or colony, as well as the use and application of specialized products.